kirkofypsi/7DWorkProblemModel/industry.md

 # The most characteristic work problems per industry
+> August 2021, based on 1.25M opinions provided by the employees of over 300 global organizations

 ## Apparel
-#### Work problems whose occurrence in the industry is significantly more prevalent than in all industries
+#### Work problems whose occurrence in the industry is significantly more prevalent than overall
 | Work Problem | Industry vs Total Frequency Ratio |
 |-------------:|-------------------:|
 | Difficult to get enough paid time | __3.65__ times more common in the industry than overall |